tifiouse-root/MultiXMC/README.md

 Visit the [official site](https://xmcl.app) to download the app!

-If you have winget, you can use winget to install.
+If you have winget, you can use winget to install

 ```bash
 winget install CI010.XMinecraftLauncher